US/USD

 1 hr

-Inevitably much of the work of breastfeeding support focuses on establishing a feeding relationship, but we shouldn’t underestimate the challenges that weaning can bring, especially for a older child who has a strong emotional connection to breastfeeding.
-This presenation describes how we can support parents to make decisions around how to end a breastfeeding relationship and how to go about it in a way that feels authentic and emotionally supportive for all parties.
+Inevitably much of the work of breastfeeding support focuses on establishing a feeding relationship, but we shouldn’t underestimate the challenges that weaning can bring, especially for an older child who has a strong emotional connection to breastfeeding.
+This presentation describes how we can support parents in making decisions about how to end a breastfeeding relationship and how to go about it in a way that feels authentic and emotionally supportive for all parties.
 When our society simultaneously devalues natural term breastfeeding and perceives child-led weaning as an ideal, parents can be left feeling isolated.
 What role can breastfeeding supporters have?

 Supporting the transition from breastfeeding: Working with parents in the weaning process - Emma Pickett